Skip to main content

 Who is Orlando Quinayas you say?

 Orlando comes from a family of generational coffee farmers in the village of San Lorenzo del Obispo in San Agustin.
-There he worked with his family everyday after school, and eventually deciding to leave school at 15, he began travel around Huila as a coffee picker, something we see quite often with youth in growing regions.
+There he worked with his family everyday after school, and eventually deciding to leave school at 15, he began travel around Huila as a coffee picker, something we see quite often with youth in coffee growing regions.

-"In this life one is not exempt from things" says Don Orlando (Don is an honorific in the spanish language for elders, similar to sir in anglo), to which I say, fucking right.
+"In this life one is not exempt from things" says Don Orlando (Don is an honorific in the Spanish language for elders, similar to Sir in anglo), to which I say: fucking right.
 In his 20's Orlando suffered on and off from an illness that deprived him from work (again a common issue with youth working on commercial coffee farms).
 This illness eventually brought him to El Roble to seek treatment.
 Not only was he cured of his illness, but he also found his better half, Mrs. Efigneia Burbano.

-For many years Orlando worked on Efigenia's family farm, until an opportunity arrived for him to sell his old land and purchase a 1.75 hectare farm in El Roble, which is now his farm Campo Bello.
-The land had a spattering of old and poorly conditioned coffee trees already on it, so he decided to replace them with 4,000 caturra trees, a popular varietal at the time(and still is imo, though less celebrated).
-This turned out to be more challenging than he thought, as at the time, growing at such a high altitude was, and still is, quite difficult.
+For many years Orlando worked on Efigenia's family farm until an opportunity arrived for him to sell his old land and purchase a 1.75 hectare farm in El Roble, which is now his farm Campo Bello.
+The land had a spattering of old and poorly conditioned coffee trees already on it, so he decided to replace them with 4,000 caturra trees, a popular varietal at the time (and still is imo, though less celebrated).
+This turned out to be more challenging than he thought, as at the time growing at such a high altitude was, and still is, quite difficult.

-Orlando now works the finca Campo Bello, with his wife and children.
-It has grown to 3.5 hectares of land, and they continue to grow more unique coffee varietals over time.
-They provided us with a list of everything they're growing, so i'll put that at the bottom cause it's pretty cool.
+Orlando now works the finca Campo Bello with his wife and children.
+It has grown to 3.5 hectares of land and they continue to grow more unique coffee varietals over time.
+They provided us with a list of everything they're growing, so I'll put that at the bottom cause it's pretty cool.

 It wasn't until 2022 that Orlando sampled Monkaaba his coffee via an initiation from his daughter Diana.
 Orlando had mistrust for the specialty industry after being burnt by a few other "specialty" buyers in the area.
-But trusting his daughter, and the work of Monkaaba & Semilla, he agreed to start discussing the selling of his coffee to them.
+But trusting his daughter, and the work of Monkaaba & Semilla, he agreed to start discussing selling his coffee to them.

 If you wish to read more about Semilla, Monkaaba, and the work being done in Colombia, head over to their site! https://www.semilla.ca/projects/1jq18VvLX0WoyK7hvxeeLM

-"so, what does it taste like?"
+So, what does it taste like?

 - 1,500 Caturra trees - 5 years old